RedisGraph/RedisGraph/README.md

 ```

 In the line above, replace `/path/to/module/src/redisgraph.so` with the actual path to RedisGraph's library.
+If Redis is running as a service, you must ensure that the `redis` user (default) has the necessary file/folder permissions
+to access `redisgraph.so`.

 Alternatively, you can have Redis load RedisGraph using the following command line argument syntax: